DavidPackard/X2-Benchmark/README.md

 The benchmarks are scored by the time that it takes your computer to execute the benchmark.
 A higher time, means a slower computer, which is bad.
 A lower time means a faster computer, which is good.

+# Branches and Releases
+As you'll soon notice, there are several branches and releases for this repo.
+Any releases are stable, and should work fine.
+Please feel free to let me know if anything goes wrong, and I'll fix it in the next release.
+The branches that are marked as STABLE are the source code for the releases, and usually contain the release .zip file somewhere in it.
+The Work In Progress branch however, is the unstable pre-release testing environment that I use as a base to code the newer versions, eventually once this branch becomes stable, it will become its own STABLE branch and Release.